Get ready for Round 7 in Maine’s Medicaid expansion fight

 Maine Equal Justice Partners Executive Director Robyn Merrill, who will be one of the public faces of the campaign on behalf of expansion, set the theme we’ll be hearing a lot about between now and November: A “yes” vote will extend health insurance to at least 70,000 Mainers and provide a much-needed financial boon to Maine’s rural hospitals and health care clinics.

-Another powerful voice who will be dealing with the question of expansion in other channels, most notably congressional deliberations, will be Sen. Susan Collins, R-Maine, who has not said whether she supports the measure but has cited the need for Medicaid expansion — modeled after Indiana’s system, not the Maine ballot question — as a major reason she is one of three Senate Republicans who have blocked the congressional repeal effort.
+Another powerful voice who will be dealing with the question of expansion in other channels, most notably congressional deliberations, will be Sen. Susan Collins, R-Maine, who has not said whether she supports the measure but has cited her concerns that cutting Medicaid would hurt rural hospitals and clinics as a major reason she is one of three Senate Republicans who blocked the most recent congressional repeal effort.
+Collins has said that if Maine does expand its Medicaid program, it should model Indiana, where recipients are required to keep savings accounts to help pay for their medical costs.

 Countering expansion proponents will be many Maine Republicans, most notably LePage, U.S. Rep. Bruce Poliquin of the 2nd Congressional District, and Brent Littlefield, a behind-the-scenes political strategist who has long worked for both LePage and Poliquin.